idibidiart/react-native-responsive-grid/README.md

 ## Background

-Priot to React Native v0.42 there was no performant and declarative way of specifying percentage-based style values.
-Then came React Native v0.42 with performant support for percentage-based dimensions that may be declared in the style prop.
+Before React Native v0.42 we did not have a performant, declarative way of specifying percentage-based dimensions for visual layout.
+Then came React Native v0.42 with performant support for percentage-based dimensions.
 Since then several open source contributors have made responsive grids that take advantage of this new capability.
-I've taken one of the simplest and most well-thought-out ones, namely, `react-native-flexbox-grid` (by @rundmt), and made some significabnt changes and enhancements to it that have resulted in a simple and powerful layout model with predictable dynamic behavior.
+This "grid" takes one of the simplest and best well-thought-out ones, namely, `react-native-flexbox-grid` (by @rundmt), and modifies it heavily to produce a simple yet powerful layout model that we can use to implement responsive and adaptive behavior in our apps.

 ## Design TL;DR